cherylin/tournament_clf/README.md

 Fix all other parameters as the basic setting (refer to previous section), but try n = [20, 40, 50, 80, 100, 200, 300, 400, 500]

-outputs:
+Outputs:
 - in outputs/setting_1/ folder
-- A csv that compares accuracies of four models in each parameter settings
+- accuracy_comparison.csv compares accuracies of four models in each n,p parameter setting
 - 4 csv that record the coefficients of 4 models in each parameter setting
 - 4 plots that describes the trends of accuracy data with respect to change of n
 - sigma_data.csv, X_data.csv, y_label.csv, beta_data.csv that record the data generated at n = 80, these are used for deduce optimal classifier

+Observation:
+- Comparing accuracy data, we can see almost all the models works well on separating two classes.
+- At situation when n << p, tournament classifier(tc), dlda and svm works slightly better than the lasso model.

 ## Setting 2: Beta-sparsity